owenneuber/P-challenge-F18/README.md

-movement to the API (see below for documentation) and you have the options of moving forward one space, turning 90 degrees (i.e. left or right) and then moving forward a space, or using a boost then moving (same movement rules as above except when you move forward you travel 3 spaces instead of 1 (all in the same direction: no turning mid boost)) and the boost will last until the end of your next turn (so, each boost grants 2 turns of 3 space movement).
+movement to the API (see below for documentation) and you have the options of moving forward one space, turning 90 degrees (i.e. left or right) and then moving forward a space, or using a boost then moving (same movement rules as above except when you move forward you travel 3 spaces instead of 1 (all in the same direction: you may turn at the begining of your turn but not after, say, moving 2 spaces)) and the boost will last until the end of your next turn (so, each boost grants 2 turns of 3 space movement).
 You get 3 boosts per round.
 You have 10 seconds to declare your turn (being late results in forfeiting the round) Each match is a best of 3 rounds.

 If you've never played Tron, [here is a flash version to try out](https://www.thepcmanwebsite.com/media/flash_tron/)